MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

 [Enable policies in report-only mode](howto-conditional-access-insights-reporting.md).
 Once you save a policy in report-only mode, you can see the effect on real-time sign-ins in the sign-in logs.
 From the sign-in logs, select an event and navigate to the **Report-only** tab to see the result of each report-only policy.

 You can view the aggregate affects of your Conditional Access policies in the **Insights and Reporting workbook**.
-To access the workbook, you need an Azure Monitor subscription and you'll need to [stream your sign-in logs to a log analytics workspace](~/identity/monitoring-health/howto-integrate-activity-logs-with-azure-monitor-logs.md).
+To access the workbook, you need an Azure Monitor subscription and you need to [stream your sign-in logs to a log analytics workspace](~/identity/monitoring-health/howto-integrate-activity-logs-with-azure-monitor-logs.md).

 ### Plan for disruption

-If you rely on a single access control such as multifactor authentication or a network location to secure your IT systems, you're susceptible to access failures if that single access control becomes unavailable or misconfigured.

-**To reduce the risk of lockout during unforeseen disruptions, [plan resilience strategies](~/identity/authentication/concept-resilient-controls.md) for your organization**.
+To reduce the risk of lockout during unforeseen disruptions, [plan resilience strategies](~/identity/authentication/concept-resilient-controls.md) for your organization.

 ### Set naming standards for your policies